less/less-plugin-clean-css/README.md

 less-plugin-clean-css
 =====================

-Post-processes the css and compresses it
+Compresses the css output from less using clean-css.

 ## lessc usage